 * SOUTHEAST or NORTHWEST are considered the best locations to set up your home kitchen.
 When cooking was done on woodfired stoves earlier, these corners were most preferred since hot winds, blowing from S-W to N-E direction, could not cause damage to the house by fire.
 The South-East corner is also considered the best since the element of fire governs this direction.

 * Avoid the NORTHEAST location for your kitchen.
 With the early morning sun entering the home from North and East direction, a living room which opens out into other rooms is an ideal option.
 Placing a kitchen there is considered a waste of the space.

 VAASTU TIPS ON BEST LOCATION FOR DOORS AND WINDOWS

 * Doors to the kitchen should be placed in the NORTH, EAST or NORTH-EAST DIRECTION.
 Since South-East is considered an ideal location for the kitchen, in an L-shaped layout, if the countertops are positioned along these two walls, the entrance can only be made from the North or West direction.

 * Kitchen doors should open clockwise.
 This helps the majority of the population, which is right-handed.

 * Smaller kitchen windows can be placed in the South.
-Besides providing additional ventilation, these windows also help in cross-ventilation, especially since kitchen produces plenty of odors and cooking fumes that can be replaced by fresh air.
+Besides providing additional ventilation, these windows also help in cross-ventilation, especially since the kitchen produces plenty of odours and cooking fumes that can be replaced by fresh air.

 VAASTU TIPS FOR POSITION OF COOKING HOB